Kwilu rebellion: Rebel activity 1963–1965

 After a number of successes for the rebels, issues began to arise when trying to sustain control over captured territory.
 Corruption, administrative inefficiency, and ethnic favoritism turned out to be liabilities for the rebel leaders as much as they had been for previous provincial administrators.
 Competing ethnic tensions were seen by many as a return to tribalism.
 By the beginning of 1965, the majority of captured areas were retaken, and the rebellion was starting to be put down.
 During this time, hunger and disease began to spread throughout the province, and remaining support for the rebellion began to wane.

-Pierre Mulele fled into exile after the defeat of the rebellion, and would remain there for a number of years until his death.
+Pierre Mulele fled into exile in 1965, and would remain there for a number of years until his death.

-Aftermath and political impact

 After the defeat of the Kwilu rebellion, rebel remnants continued to be active in certain parts of the country.
 These had little impact on the government, however, and were confined to rural areas.
 The rebellion had significant casualties.
 Those killed in ANC "pacification" operations have not been concretely established, with 60–70,000 killed by ANC operations to suppress the Kwilu Rebellion alone.
 In the next few years, small outbursts of violence continued around the Kwilu region, although without the planning and coordination of the rebellion itself.
 In 1968, president Mobutu lured Mulele out of exile with the promise of amnesty.
 However, when Mulele returned expecting safety, he was publicly tortured and executed.
+On 10 November 1968 government declared the rebellion to be over.

+Aftermath and political impact

 After the provincial government was restored on 18 January 1966, the Kwilu province was merged with the Kwango District and Mai-Ndombe District to create Bandundu Province, as part of a national effort to reduce political and ethnic tensions.

 The wider Congo crisis during which the Kwilu rebellion occurred is considered a significant event in Congo's recent history.
 It is viewed as a representation of Western influence and power in Africa.
 Of the numerous struggles faced by Congo in the years after its independence, the Kwilu rebellion was particularly impactful, as political conflict penetrated deeply in the villages and rural areas for the first time.
 The Kwilu rebellion coincided with a wide escalation of the Cold War amid the Gulf of Tonkin incident, and many believe that a "full-scale American military intervention could have occurred" as in Vietnam if the rebellion was not swiftly defeated.

+And in August 2024, four missionary priests martyred on 28 November 1964, were beatified by Pope Francis.